Mexico City 🌮🌯

 • Azul histórico (downtown, reservation is needed.
 Good for dinner)

 • Pujol (Best restaurant in Mexico City but reaaaaaaally fancy.
 Good for dinner.
+Known for madre mole.
 Reservation is required)

 • Merotoro